Apache Junction Parks & Rec.

 Bring your blanket or lawn chair and enjoy a nice evening outside listening to some great music.
 The Summer Series of Concerts in the Park is providing you with live entertainment.
-The concert is from 7-8:30pm and is brought to you for FREE by the City of Apache Junction Parks and Recreation and Sonlite Productions.
-Concerts will be held at Flatiron Community Park at 100 N. Apache Trail Apache Junction, AZ 85119.
+The concert is from 7-8:30 p.m. and is brought to you for free by the City of Apache Junction Parks and Recreation and Sonlite Productions.
+Concert will be held at Flatiron Community Park at 100 N. Apache Trail Apache Junction, AZ 85119.
 In the event of bad weather, the concert will be moved to the Multi-Generational Center.
 For more information on this program or other programs and services, please contact the Parks and Recreation Department at 480-983-2181 or visit our website at www.ajcity.net/parks.

 Events and programs are held at the Apache Junction Multi-Generational Center unless otherwise specified.
 Please go to www.ajcity.net/registration for more information on how to register.
 Pre-registration is required for many of our classes and programs.
 We are on Facebook and Twitter!
 Follow us @AJParksandRec on Twitter and “Like” our page on Facebook and stay up to date with upcoming events and programs.
 For more information on any of our programs, please visit us at www.ajcity.net or call us @ (480) 983-2181.

 The City of Apache Junction Parks & Recreation department is hosting their monthly free Fall Concert in the Park event on Saturday, November 18th and will feature One Minute Millionaires performing live.
 This will be a great show that will feature the sounds of some classic rock from the band that helped kick off the Grand Opening of Flatiron Park!
 Continue reading...